Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 Curlew.

 Breeds in the general area and occasional birds are seen in spring (mainly early April), occasionally summer.
-Formerly more common, few recent records, though two on 16 April 2020, one on 30 May 2022, one on 1 May 2023, two on xxx and five on 11 April 2024.
-Only two autumn records, one on 8 August 2022 and one on 3 September 2022.
+Formerly more common, few recent records, though two on 16 April 2020, one on 30 May 2022, one on 1 May 2023, two on 2 April 2024 and five on 11 April 2024.
+Only four autumn records, one on 8 August 2022, one on 3 September 2022, one on 21 July 2024, one on 31 August 2024.

 Whimbrel.